rgyap/Minimal-Notetaking-Tool/README.md

 # Why Java?
 Because that is the language I'm most comfortable with.
 And I suppose it'd be nice for me to write this only once, even at the cost of potentially needing to debug everywhere.
 However, I might actually attempt to rewrite this in C someday.

-# This seems ambitious
-I'm just bored and curious.